-Community colleges, like Mission College, are affordable public colleges, funded by your tax dollars and support.
+Community colleges are affordable public colleges, funded by tax dollars.
 The highest degree available at a community college is usually an associate's degree, which takes full-time students about two years to complete.
 Sometimes, people call community colleges "junior colleges."
 Regardless, making the decision to attend is a winning strategy.

 Attending a two-year college is a smart move when it comes to saving dough.
 At $46-per-unit, Mission College has some of the lowest fees in the nation.
 Furthermore, online degree programs make community college even more attainable for working students and professionals.